bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 **Warning !
 Because removing a file or a directory can be a dangerous thing, you can use the method ``can_be_removed`` which by default will raise an OS error if the ``PPath`` is one of an existing file or folder.**

-The method ``clean`` allows to remove any file and/or directory matching a regpath given as an argument.
+The method ``clean`` allows to remove specific files and/or directories matching a regpath given as an argument.

 ### Move & copy